jiansfoggy/CODE-SHOW/README.md

 # CODE SHOW

-Hi every one , welcome to view my work./n
+Hi every one , welcome to view my work.<br>
-I am gonna upload my useful and interesting code here gradually.// Currently, you can view my Python code to scrapy image and detailed information online and save them as csv.
+I am gonna upload my useful and interesting code here gradually.<br>
+Currently, you can view my Python code to scrapy image and detailed information online and save them as csv.<br>